 Identify and avoid Exa anti-patterns and common integration mistakes.

-or auditing existing Exa integrations for best practices violations.
+or auditing existing Exa integrations for correctness.

 Trigger with phrases like "exa mistakes", "exa anti-patterns",